 Now let’s take a 3-sport athlete and put them in the same situation.
 They’ve already been in a basketball game or a baseball game in which they may have faced buzzer-beating or a 2 out at-bat situation.

 The stress an athlete endures during these situations is similar to that of the football game.

 Having been in these situations from a young age, a multi-sport athlete’s body and mind start to become numb to it.
 They’re so locked in that they can’t hear the crowd noise, feel any emotion, or be rattled.

-Any great athlete, whether it be Tom Brady or Kobe Bryant have these moments of being locked into the moment.
-Mostly due to their upbringing of playing multiple sports and being stone cold in the moment.
+Whether it be Tom Brady or Kobe Bryant, any great athlete has these moments of being locked into the moment.
+Mostly due to their upbringing of playing multiple sports and being stone cold at the moment.